 For more information on the Down Association of Canada, please visit their website –www.downmark.com

 Northern Goose is also committed to maintaining a strong sense of corporate social responsibility.
-It has researched and developed methods to make our processing more efficient and eco-friendly, specifically when treating wastewater effluent during the processing cycle, which reduces the impact on the wastewater lagoon.
-Furthermore, all detergents used in cleaning are food grade and approved by the Canadian Food Inspection Agency.
+We have researched and developed methods to make our processing more efficient and eco-friendly, specifically when treating wastewater effluent during the processing cycle, which reduces the impact on the wastewater lagoon.
+Furthermore, all detergents used in cleaning are approved by the Canadian Food Inspection Agency for use in food processing.
 All of the products used to treat the feather and down by-products are gentle detergents to extract grease and dirt and are biodegradable, as are all of the by-products produced in the processing of our down and feathers.
 Regardless, Northern Goose has a policy to continually look for more ways and better methods to reduce waste in all aspects of the process.

 Northern Goose Processors is proud to be a strong advocate for the fair and humane treatment of animals.
 All of the raising and processing of geese is operated under strict control of the Canadian Food Inspection Agency (CFIA), which absolutely forbids any form of animal abuse.
 All stages of production at Northern Goose are conducted with CFIA staff on site which includes both veterinarians and inspectors.
 Further to this, Northern Goose does not engage in the practice of any religious or ritualized processing at any time.